MEM - Admission Requirements

 A professional resume should be submitted.
 Please include the following: relevant work experience, skills, involvement and education.

-At least two recommendations are needed when applying.
-All two contacts must be former or current supervisors or professors.
+Three letters of recommendation are needed when applying.
+All three contacts must be former or current supervisors or professors.

 To enter the Master of Engineering Management program, the following prerequisites are required: